Our library has a unique history. This summary will give the reader some concept as to why it is has been called the Miracle Library.

 Renovation by a professional contractor supplemented by volunteer assistance in painting and shelf building began in January 1993.
 A part-time librarian, Mrs. Elizabeth Pellerin, who was a retired school librarian, was hired and by May the library was in operation.
 Meanwhile, we had been receiving all kinds of moral support and physical (but not monetary!) help from the people at the State Library who thought at first we couldn’t succeed but who got caught up in our enthusiasm.
 They first said it would be a miracle if we could pull it off and when it became apparent that we would they dubbed it the “Miracle Library”!
 A Grand Opening was held on June 19 with State Librarian Tom Jaques and members of his staff present along with then Lt.
 Governor Melinda Schwegman who was our principal speaker.
 In spite of torrential rain, the library was full of local people who turned out to give their support.
 John and Julie Olivier were made Life Members of the Library Association (now Friends of the Library) for their generous donation of the use of the first little building.

 Since that small start, our library has continued to grow.
 With some increase in tax income, frugal money management, and, thanks to the unrelenting efforts of Mrs. Elizabeth Pellerin, Mrs. Golda Jordan, and Ms. Barbara Malbrue we are now open Tuesday through Saturday, closed on Sunday and Monday.
 Our original Library Director, Mrs. Elizabeth Pellerin, retired in October, 1999 and was replaced by Mrs. Golda B. Jordan.
 Mrs. Jordan retired in 2004 and was replaced by our present Director Barbara Malbrue.
-The library now has over 34,000 volumes, many new and up-to-date.
+The library now has over 39,000 volumes, many new and up-to-date and some even digital!
+Through a membership in the Libraries Southwest System the library now offers e-books.

-We are completely automated (including an online card catalog) and have a total of twenty computers on our network, all but four of which are available for patron use, including Internet access.
+We are completely automated (including an online card catalog), wireless, and have a total of thirty computers on our network, all but four of which are available for patron use, including Internet access.
 It is a busy place, especially after school each day.
 The library staff, assisted by volunteers, has established many useful programs which serve the whole community but with emphasis on the children.
-Our Summer Program for children and our Family Reading Program (Prime Time) are equal to or better than any in the State.
+Our Summer Program for children and adults is equal to any in the State.
 Our original support group who founded the “little library” is now officially Friends of the Library and many of the original volunteers continue to assist along with new ones who have joined us.
 The library has truly become the community center envisioned by Jane LeBlanc and her group back in 1988.
 The Miracle continues!!